Lesson 1: Overview of parts - build a computer video lessons

-First we have the hard drives.
-We’ll be installing 2 SATA hard drives, each with connections for data and power cables.
+First we have the drives.
+We’ll be installing a SATA solid state drive and a SATA hard drive with connections for data and power cables.

-- 2, PCI Express 2.0 16x video cards, a PCI wireless network card and a PCI Express 1x sound card
+- 2 PCI Express 3.0 16x video card, a PCI wireless network card and a PCI Express 1x sound card

 - An extra case cooling fan

-- Serial ATA data cables for the 2 hard drives and DVD recordable drive
+- Serial ATA data cables for the SSD, hard drive and DVD recordable drive

 The tools we’ll need